sherlock-protocol/sherlock-v2-docs/audits/judging/guidelines/README.md

 > Note: If a single attack can cause a 0.01% loss but can be replayed indefinitely, it will be considered a 100% loss and can be medium or high, depending on the constraints.

+**Guidelines for Relevant Loss:**
+- Users lose more than 0.01% *and* more than $10 of their principal.
+- Users lose more than 0.01% *and* more than $10 of their yield.
+- The protocol loses more than 0.01% *and* more than $10 of the fees.

 ### VI.
 Recommendations: